InsaneFirebat/sm_practice_hack/README.md

 ## Which rom should I use?

 The build script will create two IPS patch files for the practice hack.
-The patch that features "sd2snes" in the filename will have the built-in savestate feature enabled.
-This is only intended for use with the SD2SNES cartridge and will likely cause crashes if used with Everdrives and most emulators (including Virtual Console).
+The patch that features "Savestates" in the filename will have the built-in savestate feature enabled.
+This is only intended for use with the SD2SNES/FXPAK cartridge and will likely cause crashes if used with Everdrives and most emulators (including Virtual Console).
 The Super NT is compatible, although it may require a firmware update.
+Mister clone consoles are not (yet) compatible.
 You will need an IPS patcher utility, such as Lunar IPS or Floating IPS, to apply the patch to your vanilla SM rom.

+## Known Issues:

+- Stuck crouching bug after applying 100% equipment
+- Equipment options are missing
+- Event flags are missing
+- Category presets are empty (vanilla PRKD presets as placeholder)
+- Presets do not yet support all event/item/door addresses
+- Teleports untouched
+- "25" HUD graphic overwrote hyphen for message boxes
+- "28" is also overwriting something in message boxes (guardian disarmed)
+- Pause menu map doesn't scroll and double-toggles hints
+- Room strats are mostly unusable due to room ID checks
+- No RNG options while rng.asm is commented out
+- Moonwalk needs to be removed from Game options (JP text too?)